 Residential Infill Project

-Concordia residents are always welcome at CNA LUTC Meetings, 7pm every third Wednesday.
-The June 15 meeting will be in Room GRW 303 at Concordia University Library.
-For more info see the LUTC section of the CNA website at www.concordiapdx.org/category/landuse-livability, send your questions to email@example.com, and email firstname.lastname@example.org to get on the LUTC notification list.
+Concordia residents are always welcome at CNA LUTC Meetings, 7 p.m. every third Wednesday in the Community Room at McMenamins Kennedy School.
+For more information, visit the LUTC section of the CNA website, send your questions to LandUse@ConcordiaPDX.org and/or email LUTC_Secretary@ConcordiaPDX.org to be added to the LUTC notification list.